Kidnapping and killing of the Bibas family

-Hamas and Israel have made conflicting statements about the cause of death for Shiri Bibas and her children.
-Hamas said that they were killed by an Israeli airstrike in November 2023 without providing anything to substantiate their claim.
-The Israeli government said that forensic evidence indicated that they were killed by their captors, and that their corpses were mutilated to simulate injuries from a bombing.
-The IDF spokesperson Daniel Hagari is quoted as saying "The terrorists did not shoot the two young boys — they killed them with their bare hands.
-Afterward, they committed horrific acts to cover up these atrocities.”
+Contradicting claims by Hamas that Shiri Bibas and her children had been killed in an Israeli airstrike, the Israeli government said that forensic evidence indicated that they were killed by their captors and that their corpses were mutilated to simulate injuries from a bombing.
 Although it did not release the evidence to the public, Israel said it had shared evidence with its international partners.
-Hamas accused Israel of fabricating "baseless lies".
+Hamas accused Israel of "baseless lies".

 Abduction

 The Bibas family home after the kidnapping.

 Prior to the attack, the family had considered moving to the Golan Heights because they were tired of living in constant fear of rocket attacks due to their proximity to Gaza.
 Shiri Bibas's parents, José Luis (Yossi) Silberman and Margit Srehnaider Silberman, both in their 60s, had moved to Israel from Peru in the 1970s.
 Yossi Silberman was originally from Argentina.

 On the day of the attack, Yarden Bibas texted his sister, Ofri Bibas Levy, from the family's safe room to update her on the fighting at and around the Nir Oz kibbutz.
 At around 6:30 a.m., he sent a message mentioning rocket fire, and then stated that the militants had entered the kibbutz.
 He expressed concern that his children did not know how to keep quiet.
 Militants gained entrance to the Bibas home by drilling open the front door.
 At about 9:45 a.m., Yarden Bibas texted "They're in", shortly after having texted "I love you" to his family.

 Yarden Bibas had reportedly hesitated to use the gun in the home due to the number of militants with automatic weapons.
 He left the safe room, reportedly in an effort to distract the militants and save his wife and children.
 He was then captured separately from the rest of his family.

 Media footage of the kidnapping was circulated online, including a video of Shiri Bibas holding her redheaded children in her arms, looking terrified as militants surrounded them.
 Separate images showed Yarden Bibas, bleeding from the head, being taken away on a motorcycle.
 Shiri Bibas's parents, the Silbermans, were killed during the attack on the kibbutz, and their bodies were not identified until 21 October.

 Israel said that Shiri Bibas and her sons had been kidnapped by a Palestinian crime gang from Khan Younis called "Lords of the Desert".
 Israel expressed concern that they had been transferred to a different armed group within Gaza, the Mujahideen Brigades of the Palestinian Mujahideen Movement.